-An expat living in Brno spends an autumn day exploring a nearby lake with her parents and finds joy in the moments she’s been missing.
+An expat living in the Czech Republic travels to a nearby lake with her parents and finds joy in the little things she’s been missing.

 We sat on the tram, Mum and Dad excitedly holding hands and me a few seats in front.
 Trams were not a normal part of their lives, as you could tell by the way they were looking out of the window with big smiles, my Mum’s feet swinging under her seat.
 Most people spent the journey glued to their phones; we spent it gesturing and looking wide-eyed at each other as Czech language came over the speakers and they looked to me for guidance.

 It was a cold, crisp Autumn day, and we were taking tram number one up to Vodní Nádrž Brno, also known as Brno Lake.
 My parents were over from New Zealand, visiting me for the first time in my adopted Czech city, Brno, where I lived as an expat with my German boyfriend.

 For me, it was fairly amusing.
 My once-foreign surroundings were completely normal; they had been ‘home’ for almost a year.
 But for my parents, everything was new, even after a week.
 I reminisced how overwhelming everything had been when I’d first arrived, and I watched my old reactions and emotions play out fresh on the faces of the two people who had historically been the responsible adults.
 It was surprisingly satisfying.
 Exhilarating, even.